Become a dataviz ninja with our training

 Participants at our initial London and New York sessions described it as “awesome”, “amazing” and “one of the best I’ve attended” (check out more workshop feedback).

 Click for ticketing and ordering info:

-Coming up: online course & 2017 dates in cities globally – sign up for details
+Coming up: online course & more dates sign up for details

 What’s in Workshops are Beautiful?

 The full day (6.5 hour) or half day (4 hour) introductory level workshops are hosted theatre-style with around 100 participants and high quality projected visuals.
 They are a mix of lecture & hands-on exercises with plenty of discussion.